CQC We and I Statements

-The Care Act 2014 strengthens this guidance in relation to assessors having specialised training to assess an adult with autism.
+The Care Act 2014 strengthens this guidance in relation to assessors having specialised training to assess autistic adults.
 The Act places a legal requirement on the local authority that all assessors must have the skills, knowledge and competence to carry out the assessment in question.
 Where an assessor does not have experience in a particular condition, such as autism, learning disabilities, mental health needs or other conditions, they must consult someone with relevant experience.
 This is so that the adult being assessed is involved throughout the process and their needs, outcomes and the impact of their needs on their wellbeing are all accurately identified.

 23. Record Keeping

 Following an assessment, an adult should be given a record of their needs assessment or their carer’s assessment.
-A copy should be shared with anybody else the individual asks for a copy to be shared with.
+A copy should be shared with anybody else the adult asks for a copy to be shared with.
 Where an independent advocate, an Independent Mental Capacity Advocate or an Independent Mental Health Advocate is involved, the advocate should be kept informed so that they can support the adult in understanding the outcome of the assessment and its implications.

 24. Delegating Assessments

-The local authority can delegate the majority of its care and support functions including assessment (see Delegation of Local Authority Functions).
+The local authority can delegate the majority of its care and support functions including assessment (see Delegation of Local Authority Functions chapter).
 In doing so it should ensure the body carrying out an assessment complies with all the requirements and fulfils all of the relevant duties under the Act and regulations, such as providing an independent advocate.
 Anything done by the body carrying out an assessment is treated as if done by the local authority.
-In respect of duties surrounding non-delegated functions, such as safeguarding, the local authority should have appropriate processes in place to ensure it fulfils these functions, for example, agreeing with the body that the local authority is notified if a safeguarding issue arises (see Adult Safeguarding).
+In respect of duties surrounding non-delegated functions, such as safeguarding, the local authority should have appropriate processes in place to ensure it fulfils these functions, for example, agreeing with the body that the local authority is notified if a safeguarding issue arises (see Adult Safeguarding chapter).